How Can We Listen to Nature? - NOW Magazine

 Can trees talk?
 Do plants communicate?
 Can a raccoon carry a conversation?
 We might not be able to talk as easily with other species as we can with our own, but if we pay close attention, we can learn to notice the needs of those around us.
 Turn on your curiosity and come ready to use all your senses for this guided nature walk!

 Note: This program is family friendly and will be fully outdoors, with access to indoor washrooms.
-This nature hike will use stroller accessible trails.
-We will use wider trails, with no steep inclines or declines.
-Please note, not all trails will be paved.
+November 8 at 1:30 pm. $10.
+High Park Nature Centre, 375 Colborne Lodge. highparknaturecentre.com.

 Location Address - 375 Colborne Lodge, Toronto, Ontario M6R 2Z3